The Importance of Ethics in Engineering Education

 For example, AI systems can be used to make decisions that affect people’s lives, such as determining who receives medical treatment or who is approved for a job.
 These decisions can have a significant impact on individuals and society as a whole, and engineers need to ensure that their AI systems are designed and implemented ethically.

 Biotechnology is another area where ethical considerations are essential.
 As scientists and engineers develop new biotechnologies, such as gene editing, they must consider the potential consequences of their work, both positive and negative.
 For example, gene editing could be used to cure genetic diseases, but it could also be used to create “designer babies,” which raises serious ethical concerns.
+Upholding ethical principles in children’s mental health care is crucial for building trust, respecting young patients’ autonomy, and ensuring their well-being.

 The Role of Professional Organizations in Promoting Ethics in Engineering